 Record your Original Transaction Number

-the claim form in Step 2
+Complete the claim form

-Supply the requested documents listed in the form.
+documents listed on the form.

-multiple files) in the order set out below to firstname.lastname@example.org.
+scanned PDF if possible) in the order set out below to firstname.lastname@example.org.

 - Statutory Declaration (excluding pages 1, 6 & 7)

 - Certified proof of address or connection to original company